Gravitational-wave tails of memory: Results

 The double integral in the first line of \eqref{subeq:UijHarmMxMxMij} is the genuine tail-of-memory.
 However, when computing the flux, we must actually compute the time-derivative of the radiative quadrupole.
 We then find that the tail-of-memory term becomes a simple tail term in the flux, in the same manner as the quadrupole-quadrupole memory term becomes instantaneous in the flux \cite{B98quad}.

-We can perform two important tests of our end result by studying how the two arbitrary constants $b_0$ and $r_0$ will vanish from physical observables. \begin{itemize} \item First, the constant $b_0$ can be eliminated at the level of the full radiative quadrupole at 4PN order by the shift in the time coordinate
+We can perform three important tests of our end result: \begin{itemize} \item The constant $b_0$ can be eliminated at the level of the full radiative quadrupole at 4PN order by the shift in the time coordinate

 along with a Taylor expansion of the canonical quadrupole moment.
-This shows that $b_0$ is just associated to a choice for the origin of time in the asymptotic radiative coordinate system and is clearly unphysical. \item Second, when isolating the contribution of $\ln r_0$ to the radiative quadrupole for the three cubic interactions~\eqref{eq:Uijcubic}, we find
+This shows that $b_0$ is just associated to a choice for the origin of time in the asymptotic radiative coordinate system and is clearly unphysical. \item When isolating the contribution of $\ln r_0$ to the radiative quadrupole for the three cubic interactions~\eqref{eq:Uijcubic}, we find

 This expression exactly cancels the $\ln r_0$ terms arising in the second time derivative of Eq.~(6.1) in~\cite{MQ4PN_renorm}, which accounts for the contribution of the dimensional regularization of the cubic interactions to the renormalized canonical quadrupole moment for compact binaries.
-This cancellation of the $\ln r_0$ terms with those in the end result of~\cite{MQ4PN_renorm} is a strong indication of the correctness of our results~\eqref{eq:Uijcubic}. \end{itemize}
+This cancellation of the $\ln r_0$ terms with those in the end result of~\cite{MQ4PN_renorm} is a strong indication of the correctness of our results~\eqref{eq:Uijcubic}.